-II.B.4.a) Faculty members must complete the annual ACGME Faculty addition to the program director, with ABOHNS certification in neurotology and who has completed a neurotology fellowship program.
-(Core)
+II.B.4.a) Faculty members must complete the annual ACGME Faculty Survey. ^(Core) II.B.4.b) There must be at least two core faculty members, one of whom must be the program director. ^(Core) II.B.4.b).(1) At least one core faculty member must be certified in blood banking/transfusion medicine by the ABPath. ^(Core) II.C.
+Program Coordinator II.C.1.

-Survey.
-(Core)

-II.B.4.b) There must be at least one core physician faculty member, in

-II.C.
-Program Coordinator

-II.C.1.
 There must be a program coordinator.
-(Core)

-II.C.2.
-The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration.
-(Core)
+(Core) II.C.2.
+The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration. ^(Core)

+At a minimum, the program coordinator must be provided with the dedicated time and support specified below for administration of the program: ^(Core)